100,000+ US savers

 What is the formula for calculating CD interest?

 The CD interest formula is: Maturity Value = P × (1 + r/n)^(n×t), where P = Principal, r = Annual interest rate (decimal), n = Compounding periods per year, t = Time in years.
 APY = (1 + r/n)^n - 1.
-Our calculator automatically applies these formulas with 2026 rates.
+Our calculator automatically applies these formulas.

 How does compounding frequency affect CD earnings?